liber-bkm/liber/README.md

-  liber --check               # scan all bookmarks, then prompt per flagged item liber --check 1-100,200     # same, limited to an id range (idspec syntax) liber --check --workers 20  # more parallel requests (default 12)
+  liber --check               # scan all bookmarks, then prompt per flagged item liber --check 1-100,200     # same, limited to an id range (idspec syntax) liber --check --workers 20  # more parallel requests (default 12) liber --check --stale 720h  # skip bookmarks checked within the duration
   ```

-  Results fall into three buckets: `moved` (permanent redirect, proposes a URL update), `dead` (404/410 from the site itself, proposes deletion), and `uncertain` (timeouts, DNS/TLS errors, 403/429/503, blocks, anything ambiguous: shown for review, never auto deleted).
+  Results fall into three buckets: `moved` (permanent redirect, proposes a URL update and then a title refresh), `dead` (404/410 from the site itself), and `uncertain` (timeouts, DNS/TLS errors, 403/429/503, blocks, anything ambiguous: shown for review, never auto deleted).
+Each dead or uncertain item offers delete, quarantine (move to a `quarantine` folder), or skip.
 Every destructive action asks first and defaults to no, except URL updates which default to yes.
+Each scan records when it ran and what it found, which is what `--stale` filters on.
 Scans use a browser-like user agent with a 15s timeout per request.
+The run ends with a summary line of updated/deleted/quarantined/skipped counts.

 - **Open by name and pick:**